-When you arrive into a new city, especially at bus stations, there will be local people trying to sell you all manner of tours and hotels.
-Be careful of this, never pay up front for anything, and wait until you get to the hotel or the office of the tour operator.
+When you arrive in a new city, especially at bus stations, there will be local people trying to sell you all manner of tours and hotels.
+Be careful of this, never pay upfront for anything, and wait until you get to the hotel or the office of the tour operator.
 For peace of mind, it is always a good idea to book your hotels and tours in advance.

 Changing money is not advised on the street.
 In the larger towns, you will see people offering money changing, it is better to change your money in the many change houses, this is safer.
 When you receive your money check that it is in good condition.
 If you take money that is torn or old you will not be able to use it, nobody will accept it.
 Check the money is not fake, you will be able to tell by the quality of the paper and if the ink rubs off.
 If you need to take money out of Automatic Teller Machines than do so inside the bank.
 There have been many reports of people stealing your card details and using elsewhere so it is important to be aware of this.

-Top end hotels will add 18 per cent to your bill plus 10% service charge, so be aware of this when you make your hotel reservation.
-When booking Peru travel packages most of the fees and taxes will be included and all you have to do is to arrive into Peru and enjoy your holiday.
+Top-end hotels will add 18 percent to your bill plus 10% service charge, so be aware of this when you make your hotel reservation.
+When booking Peru travel packages most of the fees and taxes will be included and all you have to do is to arrive in Peru and enjoy your holiday.

 Regarding your health when traveling to Peru, because you are traveling to a different country you may have some stomach problems.
 This may happen anywhere you travel so some basic tips to try to avoid any problems you may have.